sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

 ---

 For this tutorial, you will use [Mobile Services sample backend](https://developers.sap.com/tutorials/cp-mobile-dev-kit-ms-setup.html#1b6c94ec-ec39-4b11-97c1-c0e028564cf4) which has parent-child relationship setup among entities.
-For example, A customer can has `n` (>=0) number of sales orders.
+For example, A customer can have `n` (>=0) number of sales orders.

 To implement deep insert between parent and child OData entities, you need to carry out the following tasks: